Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Been a long time…"

-"Yeah...You, uh.
+"Yeah...
+You, uh.
 Doing well for yourself."

 She laughed and nodded.
 "Yeah.
-Guess I am...so are you from what I hear, *Doctor* Hamlin."
+Guess I am... so are you from what I hear, *Doctor* Hamlin."

 Taylor cleared his throat.
 "Well… I had a son to look after.
 I..."